thomasloven/lovelace-layout-card/README.md

       - light.bed_light
 ```
 ![layout-card 1 - auto](https://user-images.githubusercontent.com/1299821/48088464-62312500-e202-11e8-8ccc-0ef6ac10ec2e.png)

+> Note: To get *exactly* the same behavior as the default layout, you need to specify `max_columns: 4`.
+This was given a higher default value to work better with the ridiculously huge screens some people have nowadays.

 > Note: The same 8 cards will be used in the following examples and will be omitted for clarity.